 Best Saffron Arancini

 The Best Saffron Arancini starts with a really good risotto.
 If I’m planning on making these deep-fried Italian rice balls, we’ll have risotto for supper the night before, in which case, I double the recipe.
 When making the risotto, feel free to add your favourite herbs, like thyme or rosemary.
 I’ve included a risotto recipe at the end of this post, just in case you need it.
 It’s simple but bankable.

 Risotto Milanese is traditionally made with saffron and served with Osso Buco.
 It also makes the perfect base for these stuffed arancini.
 Do go sparingly with the saffron though as it can easily overwhelm all the other flavours.
 It needs to be subtle but present.
 For a vegetarian version, omit the chorizo and replace with rehydrated porcini mushrooms.
 Chop them up finely and add to the risotto mixture.
 They’re meaty and delicious.
 Here, the recipe calls for chorizo although you can easily substitute with pancetta or smoked bacon.
-I stuff the centres with creamy mozzarella because who doesn’t like cheese?
-The mozzarella turns molten when fried, as one would expect.
-For extra crunch, I coat the arancini in panko breadcrumbs.
+The centres are filled with melting mozzarella.
+For a little extra crunch, I coat the arancini in panko breadcrumbs.
 I think you’re going to love them!
-Although the arancini needs absolutely nothing to make it outstanding, a little tomato-ish dipping sauce is rather lovely.
+Although the arancini needs absolutely nothing further, a tomato dipping sauce is rather lovely.

+Best Saffron Arancini